When modules are copied between repos, the following are also copied:

 - Copy modules when their artifacts are copied

 - Copy the modulemd_default if it exists when a module it references is copied

-#2 Updated by dalley almost 2 years ago
+#2 Updated by dalley over 2 years ago

 One thing I would like to change in the Pulp 3 implementation vs. Pulp 2 is to pull depsolving completely out of the plugin and into it's own package such as "pulp_solv".
 We can define a nice clean API that can perform the operations needed for Pulp's use cases with a minimum of hassle, and then unit test the crap out of it.
 Apart from being a massive help for testing, it'll also help prevent it from making a giant confusing mess like it kind of does in Pulp 2.